lag13/why/README.md

 ## Here we go
 Recursion is the act of defining something in terms of itself.
 For a function this means that the function calls itself as part of its definition.
-For example here is the factorial function in scheme:
+For example, here is the factorial function in scheme:

 ```scheme
 (define factorial